xgebi/xgebi/README.md

 ### Greetings humans, bots, dolphins and other extraterrestrial visitors. 👋

 My name is Sarah.
-I am a Front-end leaning developer.
-On my Github profile you can find my Python side project, its React companion project and other experiments.
+I am a Front-end leaning developer despite what my pinned repositories may imply.
+That's mostly because I reached the age when I'm too old to maintain projects that I don't use (for free, I have other hobbies 😉).

 <!--
 **xgebi/xgebi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.